 The drive from Toronto to Sudbury is not the most eventful of trips, but once you arrive in Sudbury the adventure begins.

-Driving north along the Trans Canada Highway Route 1 from Sudbury to Thunder Bay has some of Canada's top roadside attractions.
+Driving north along the Trans Canada Highway Route 1 from Sudbury to Thunder Bay has some of Canada’s top roadside attractions and houses some of the Iconic places to visit in Ontario.

 The route takes you from Sudbury along the northern shore of Lake Huron and then turns north from Sault Ste.
 Marie above Lake Superior.